-Dave and I are almost always in bed by 10:00, often earlier — but we both prefer to be awake early in the morning versus late at night, so this is not a hardship for us at all.
+Yes, we likely go to bed earlier than most adults, but we both prefer to be awake early in the morning versus late at night, so this is not a hardship for us to get to bed at a reasonable time.

-I’ve never been a napping person — but if you start taking naps during the day, you basically start a really vicious sleep cycle where you’re not tired at bedtime so you stay up later to finish your to-do list, but then it’s harder for you to wake up since you went to bed so late, so you’re groggy in the morning (and not as productive as you could be), but then you’re exhausted by mid-afternoon again, so you decide to take a nap and the whole process starts all over again.
+I’ve never been a napping person, but if you start taking naps during the day, you basically start a vicious sleep cycle where you’re not tired at bedtime so you stay up later to finish your to-do list, but then it’s harder for you to wake up since you went to bed so late, so you’re groggy in the morning (and not as productive as you could be), but then you’re exhausted by mid-afternoon again, so you decide to take a nap and the whole process starts all over again.

 I’m not saying it will necessarily be easy or enjoyable for the first few days while your body adjusts to the new time-frame, but after the first few days, it will get so much easier… I promise!